EdwardCatoiu/QSPACE/README.md

 Installation should take < 5 minutes after installing dependencies
 1. install package dependecies and local software
 2. git clone https://github.com/EdwardCatoiu/QSPACE.git
-3. copy/replace the four files in your ssbio package that correspond to the files in QSPACE/ssbio_files/
+3. copy/replace the four files in your ssbio package with their corresponding files in QSPACE/ssbio_files/
 4. run the tutorial/demo

 # Demo